PranavSRM/PranavSRM/README.md

 - 👋 Hi, I’m @Pranav_SRM
-- 👀 I’m interested in the field of cybersecurity, specifically cyber and mobile forensics.
+- 👀 I’m interested in the field of cybersecurity, specifically cyber forensics, and information security.
-- 🌱 I’m currently learning different programming languages such as c, c++, python.
+- 🌱 I’m currently learning different programming languages such as c, c++, python,java and html.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: (working on...)